What are the current legal limitations of a personal trainer?

-Unless they are registered dietitians or have nutritional certification, he or she should not tell you which supplements to take either.
+Unless they are registered dietitians or have nutritional certification, they should not tell you which supplements to take.
 If you’re currently on prescription medication, taking fitness supplements without consulting your physician is dangerous.
-In fact, many herbal supplements become toxic when combined with prescription medication or taken in excess.
+In fact, many herbal supplements become toxic when combined with prescription medication or when taken in excess.

 Your personal trainer also needs the appropriate certification to create personalized meal plans.
 While it’s okay for them to suggest decreasing your overall fat intake, it’s not okay for them to tell you to increase your protein or other nutrients.
 Without a medical degree or dietary certification, a personal trainer may not have the knowledge or expertise needed to give such advice.

 Even with master trainer certification, personal trainers cannot run diagnostic studies for high cholesterol or other types of maladies.
 Although they should be certified in first aid, CPR, and be able to perform physical assessments, they’re still limited in what they can do.
 Only a trained medical professional can order and perform diagnostic testing.